LightningPiggy/ZapNotify/README.md

 ```
 const apiUrl = "wss://legend.lnbits.com/api/v1/ws/c9168d53aa5942858354249f39f18de4";
 ```
-4) Create a LNURLp (= reusable payment string) in LNBits for the newly created wallet.
+4) Create a LNURLp(ay) link (= reusable payment string) in LNBits for the newly created wallet.

+Enable the LNURLp extension in LNBits, click "NEW PAY LINK" and use settings such as:
 - Wallet: choose the newly created lnbits wallet
 - Item description: "Donation to LightningPiggy.com" (users will see this in their wallet when they zap)
 - Lightning Address: oink (or whatever you like)